 Seeing beloved Disney characters is one of the most magical moments of any Disney theme park experience.
 With traditional character greetings and parades on hiatus during this phased reopening, Disney characters appear in new and different ways throughout all four theme parks.

-Here are the different characters that we saw throughout the day at Magic Kingdom when not in a holiday season:
+Here are the different characters that you’ll find during the day at Magic Kingdom when not in a holiday season:

 - “Goofy Cavalcade” – With Goofy, Clarabelle Cow, Max, Panchito Pistoles, and Jose Cariocas.